MrMidnight7331/Dynamic-NFT-Gallery/README.md

 - Add options to view NFTs from other addresses
 - Add more customization methods like color scheme
 - ~~Add more info on the back side of the card.
 Turn around transition with smooth animation~~
+- Make a official service out of it like link tree.
+(Need a team)

 ## Contact